ErpNetDocs/tech/modules/crm/clientcenter/orders/new-order.md

    1.2.
 From the **My Products** tab, click on the **Quantity** field of a **customer product** row and specify the exact quantity you need ordered.

-   This will **automatically** add it in the **Order** tab.
+   This will automatically add it in the **Order** tab.

    1.3.
-Depending on how your Client Center instance is **configured**, users may be able to add products linked to their customer's **default distribution channel**.
+Depending on how your Client Center is configured, users may be able to add products linked to their customer's **default distribution channel**.

-   These products will be available in a separate tab that carries the channel's name, e.g. "Online store".
       The process to add them is identical to the **My Products** tab.

    1.4.
-If the Client Center itself has a default distribution channel **configured**, an additional tab will also be available carrying that channel's name.

-   Products linked to the channel will be available for selection.
+If the Client Center's **distribution channel** has products linked to it, they will be available for selection as well.

-2. When you're done specifying the quantities of the desired products, you can always **edit** or **delete** some of them if needed.
+2. When you're done adding the quantities of the desired products, you can always **edit** or **delete** some of them if needed.

 3. To finish the order, click **Place Order**.
 You'll be asked to confirm.

 > [!NOTE]
 >
 > You can start an order and switch to a different page or choose to place it later. <br> <br>
-> The latest active user session is kept for **20 minutes**, and the order is automatically saved and registered with status **"New"**.
+> The latest active user session is retaind and the order is automatically saved and registered with status **"New"**.